-Anyone who has lost a dog, especially a companion of a decade or more, understands the breadth and depth of heartache that such a tragic event elicits — it is like a vase that falls to the floor, exploding upon impact and sending fragments hurtling in the air.
+Anyone who has lost a dog, especially a companion of a decade or more, understands the breadth and depth of heartache that such a tragic event elicits.
+You feel your heart explode, like a vase that falls to the floor, exploding upon impact, scattering slender fragments through the air.
 In such dark moments, we turn to and find some level of solace in the comforting words of others, who have felt what we are feeling, and have expressed it with brevity, eloquence, but above all — with profound compassion.

 This post is dedicated to our beloved family dog, Cody, who in his thirteen years, taught us about unconditional love, living in the present, and unwavering loyalty.
 We are humbled that our love for him could never surpass his unbounded love for each of us.
 Our many memories of his precious life sustain us through an extended bereavement — a testament to the richness he brought to our lives.